I'm not very flexible - how can I possibly do yoga?

 To ensure a safe and pleasant experience for all, do NOT chew gum in class, and please do not apply perfume, cologne, or scented body products prior to attending class — some students are sensitive and/or allergic to odors.

 What do I need to bring with me to class?

 No special equipment is required for TYP’s hot yoga classes.
 If you have your own yoga “sticky” mat, bring it with you.
-Bring drinking water, a large towel (bath or beach-size) to cover your mat, and a small hand towel.
-A second bath towel is good if you plan to shower at the studio.
-For your convenience, TYP rents (and sells) yoga mats and towels, and sells bottled water.
+Bring drinking water, a large bath or beach towel to cover your mat, and a small hand towel.
+A second bath towel is good if you'll be showering at the studio.
+For your convenience, TYP rents and sells yoga mats and towels, and sells bottled water.

 What NOT to bring: flavored sports drinks, soda pop, coffee or tea.
 Plain water is best for hydration.
-Consider leaving your phone at home.
 Cellphone use, including texting, is not permitted anywhere in the studio...so unplug for an hour, and enjoy life!
-(If you absolutely need to bring a phone in with you, it must be shut off and stored in the dressing room.)
+Consider leaving your phone in the car.
+(If you absolutely must have it with you, it needs to be shut off and stored in the dressing room.)

 Have a question not answered here?

 The Yoga Pioneers welcome your questions.
 We also love feedback, ideas, suggestions, and comments.
 To get in touch, go to the Contact Us page.
 We look forward to hearing from you!